gotchoices/MyCHIPs/doc/Project/Peer_Communication.md

 The strategy is to always present a pathway for messages to any other node on the network with which we may share a tally (credit relationship).
-Although such connections may not always be open from a sock standpoint, they need to appear virtually open to the state machine logic.
+Although such connections may not always be open from a socket standpoint, they need to appear virtually open to the state machine logic.

 The current implementation will check to see if a socket connection is already